-A site meeting was held with residents in October.
+November 2006 - A site meeting was held with residents in October.
 Residents explained their concerns and possible ways forward were discussed.

 The issue has been included on the list of possible Highways issues for the 2007/8 programme.
 A resident suggested that funding could be available from other sources if the proposal was to have a shared cycle and pedestrian path that was an extension of the one on Harvey Road.

-At the panel meeting on 8 November the Sinfin Councillors included this issue as one of their priorities for 2007/8.
+The Sinfin Councillors included this issue as one of their priorities for 2007/8.
 Council Cabinet will make a decision about the 2007/8 highways and transportation programme in February 2007 and a report brought back to the panel in March 2007.